-Explore the best trails near Bremerton with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Bremerton with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 This was my go to day hike when I lived in Kitsap County.
 It is well maintained with a wonderful view up top.
 The trail often has some bikers on it.
 For parking, the main lot requires the mountain pass, without you will have to park along the road leading up to the lot.